 Everyone was asking me whether I’d test early (there are early response tests you can buy which claim to be able to detect pregnancy 5 days before you’re officially meant to test).
 I put my ‘good girl’ hat on and said “No. I’m happy to wait”.

-My iron will was reinforced when I realised that the founder of my solo mum support group had been inseminated on the same day.
+My iron will was reinforced when I realised that a new solo mum friend had been inseminated on the same day.
 She’s a pro.
 This was probably her 5th attempt at IUI, having had a son from cycle 3 and was now trying for a sibling.
 Relative to me, she knows so much, all the insider secrets that the docs don’t seem to want or think to tell you – brazil nut anyone?

 So I asked her about early testing….she said “There’s absolutely no point.
 It’s possible to get a false result that early, so it’s much better to wait.”.
 Great.
 I felt totally convinced that waiting for my official blood test at the clinic was absolutely what I wanted to do.